 The School is committed to providing and maintaining a healthy and safe work environment for all employees.
 Accordingly, the School has instituted an Injury and Illness Prevention Program designed to protect the health and safety of all personnel.
-The School maintains an Injury and Illness

-Prevention Program, which is kept by the Lead Teacher and Co-Founders and is available for your review.
+The School maintains an Injury and Illness Prevention Program, which is kept by Human Resources and is available for your review.
 You are required to know and comply with the School's general safety rules and to follow safe and healthy work practices at all times.
 You are required to immediately report to your supervisor any potential health or safety hazards and all injuries or accidents.